skojaku/qstest/README.txt

 ———————————————————————————————————————————————————————————————————————————
 How to pass your community-detection algorithm to qstest

-  To pass your community-detection algorithm to qstest, write the following wrapper function:
+  To pass your community-detection algorithm to qstest, write a wrapper function of the following form:

     communities = my_cdalgorithm(network)